Skip to content

 XML Processing Module

 The SimpleXML class provides efficient XML-to-dictionary conversion capabilities for integrating XML data sources into JSON-based workflows.
+Built on lxml, it supports both well-formed XML and malformed/fragment XML with automatic fallback to lenient HTML parsing.

 SimpleXML